 The feeders around the visitor center will be our first area of focus.
 Here we will come across typical garden birds such as European Robin, Dunnock, Common Blackbird, Great Tit, and Common Chaffinch.
 However, these feeders can attract scarcer species such as Eurasian Bullfinch, Eurasian Nuthatch, and Great Spotted Woodpecker which often provide particularly good views.
+You can read about the "Common Birds of the United Kingdom" in a special blog series we put together, split into garden birds, farmland and woodland birds, and wetland and coastal birds.
+Lots of species featured in this blog series are possible on this day tour!

 The trees around the visitor center are a good spot to look for migrant warblers such as Common Chiffchaff, Willow Warbler, and Eurasian Blackcap while the reedbeds here will be alive with the sound of Cetti's Warbler, Sedge Warbler, Eurasian Reed Warbler, and Common Grasshopper Warbler.
+Many of these species will be present throughout the summer as they breed at the site and surrounding area.